hsahovic/reinforcement-learning-pokemon-bot/README.md

 ### Players

 - `RandomRandomBattlePlayer`.
 A player playing random battles in a random fashion.
 And it works !
-- `MLRandomBattlePlayer`.
-Deep RL based on the full state space.
-Long to train, but can easily be extended.
-Still a lot of work going on with it !
-- `MLRKBattlePlayer` (reduced kernel).
-Deep RL based on a reduced set of features.
-It is giving promising results !
+- `MLRKBattlePlayer`.
+A first agent based on deep reinforcement learning.
+It beats the random agent approximately on 2/3 of the battles.

+## TO DO
+- Proper .typechart.json dans utils
+- Environment: nettoyer (repeated moves)

 ## Next steps

-- Extend our RL algorithms !
+- Fix the last environment issues.
-- Improve performance
+- Improve the existing agent.
+- Try other methods.

 ## Acknowledgements